GiuseppeCuceOG/chatroom/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Install and Run json-server to have a running local server `npm install -g json-server` then `json-server --watch yourdb.json -d 2000`

 ## Code scaffolding